openhumanoids/oh-distro/README.rst

    cd /usr/local/MATLAB/R2014a/sys/os/glnxa64
    ls -l

-The sym links for libstdc++.so.6 and libgfortran.so.3 should point to versions in /usr/lib, not local ones.
+The symbolic links for libstdc++.so.6 and libgfortran.so.3 should point to versions in /usr/lib, not local ones.

 Before changing this libraries, first make sure g++ 4.4 is installed: